tombolano/modbus_client/README.md

 > **Note**
 >
-> The cli interface is not working, it is unchanged from the base repository https://github.com/KrystianD/modbus_client and needs to be updated.
+> The CLI interface is not working, it is unchanged from the base repository https://github.com/KrystianD/modbus_client and needs to be updated.

 ```bash
 python -m modbus_client.cli device config.yaml <connection-params> --unit 1 read voltage